Updated 20/05/2019

 - Why this happens and why HP locked the cartridges.

-- How to remove cartridge protection setting and bypass it in 2 easy steps.
+- How to remove the cartridge protection setting and bypass it in 2 easy steps.

 - Which printer models and ink cartridges this affects.